Aminizle/React-Portfolio/README.md

-My Portfolio
+Ameen Mohiyuddin - Web Developer & Designer

-This is my personal portfolio website, built with React and styled with Tailwind CSS.
-The site showcases my skills and experiences as a web developer, as well as my personal projects and interests.
+Welcome to my personal portfolio website!

+I'm a web developer with a passion for clean, beautiful code and an eye for design.
+Here you'll find a showcase of my skills and experiences, as well as my personal projects and interests.

 This portfolio is hosted on Netlify at: https://ameen-mohiyuddin-portfolio.netlify.app/.